medrupaloscil/CSSIcons/Readme.md

 # How to

 Well, you just need to import the **"mi-style.css"** file into your project aaaand it's done !
 You just need to add the right class to an i tag.
+See all icons here: [a link](http://loscil.fr/CSSIcons/)

 `<i class="mi-[icon name]"></i>`